-> Major Essays:
+Major Essays:

 All major essays must have a TYPED and double-spaced rough draft unless otherwise specified in class.
-Rough drafts must be completed on the designated day for the student to receive credit.
+Rough drafts must be completed the class day before the final paper is due.
 On this day, each student will edit and revise essays.
 Each student must bring a copy of his/her rough draft in order to receive daily work points for that day.
-Students who do not bring a draft to class on the day it is due may be asked to leave class and will receive an absence for that day.
-Students must turn in all assigned major essays in order to receive a passing grade in the class.
-Failure to turn in any one of the assigned major essays will result in a failing grade for the course.
+Students must turn in all major papers in order to receive a passing grade in the class.
+Failure to turn in any one of the three essays will result in a failing grade for the course.

-Other than the Research Paper, additional requirements for these papers include:
+Additional requirements for these papers include:

-- ✓ All papers must be typed and double-spaced using 12-point Times or Times New Roman in black ink.
+- ✓ All papers must be typed and double-spaced using 12-point Times New Roman in black ink.
 Papers that are not double-spaced will not be accepted for grading.
-Computers are available in the library and in the Computer Lab in the Humanities Bldg.
+The second floor of the Humanities Building has a computer lab available.
+Computers are also available in the library.
 Be sure to save all work! - ✓ Plan ahead!
 Computer emergencies can and do happen, but they will not be an excuse for a late paper. - Rough drafts and final papers must be turned in together the day they are due.
 No folders, please.
 Remember to always retain copies of the essays. - ✓ Each essay must have a cover page with the following information centered:

-Title of Paper Student's Name English 1301 Class meeting time and date Associate Professor P. Hesser Date
+Title of Paper Student's Name English 1302 Class Meeting Time and Days Associate Professor P. Hesser Date

-- ✓ Each paper must have a TYPED formal outline (see class handout and p.
-47 in COMP). - ✓ Students should staple paper in top left corner and hand in as follows: - Cover Page (on top) - Typed Formal Outline - Final Draft with THESIS STATEMENT HIGHLIGHTED - MAKE SURE YOUR NAME IS IN THE UPPER RIGHT-HAND CORNER OF EACH PAGE - EDITED Rough Draft - Planning/Prewriting Pages as instructed in class - ✓ Please do not hand in papers during class time.
+- ✓ Each paper must have a TYPED formal outline.
+(See p.
+19 in Writing About Literature) - ✓ Students should staple paper in top left corner and hand in as follows: - Cover Page (on top) - Typed Formal Outline - Final Draft with THESIS STATEMENT HIGHLIGHTED - EDITED Rough Draft - Planning/Prewriting Pages as instructed in class - ✓ Please do not hand in papers during class.
 If your paper is ready, you may place it on my desk BEFORE class begins or hand it to me after class on the designated due date.
 Otherwise, use the mailbox outside my office door to hand in your papers.
 Remember, it is not due until the end of the day on the date the assignment is due.
 The end of the day means that when I arrive at my office the following day, the paper must be in my mailbox or it is considered late.
 20 points will be deducted for each day the paper is late.
-Papers will not be accepted one week after the due date.
-After that date, students will receive a 0 for the assignment.
-Students may be dropped from the class for failing to turn in a major essay. - > Daily Assignments: